anasanisg/laborlink/README.md

 ```

 #### [2.7.4] Reproduce Activity Service Service
-Activity Service is used to track the Activities and their status in the Enterprise so the CRM can know clearly whats the current opened renting contracts and they have also the ability to now if the customer has return all tools with the same quantity or not.
+Activity Service is used to record and track items movement and the overall activities in the system

 Please make sure the MariaDB JDBC configurations under path *backend/activity-service/src/main/java/resources/application-dev.properties* are configured to match your DB Configurations